 3 things to consider

-No matter the final choice, when it comes to filter for your goldfish tank, there are 3 big things to keep in mind.
+No matter the final choice, when it comes to filter for your fish tank, there are 3 big things to keep in mind.

 - It has to be safe!